-37 Ibid., chapter 3, especially 83-87.
+37 Hursthouse, On Virtue Ethics, chapter 3, especially 83-87.

-38 For instances, see Rosalind Hursthouse, 'Virtue Theory and Abortion', Philosophy and Public Affairs 20 (1991), 223-46 (for a discussion of the circumstances in which Hursthouse argues abortion may be justified, see 236-242); also, Rosalind Hursthouse, 'Discussing Dilemmas', Christian Bioethics 14 (2008), 141-50, where Hursthouse writes, 'One need not share her [Anscombe's] belief that lying is always a sin, nor her belief that God's Providence ensures that an agent will be confronted with a forced choice between forbidden acts only through previous wrongdoing of his own, to accept her point.
-I do not believe either'.
-Ibid., 143.
+38 For instances, see Rosalind Hursthouse, 'Virtue Theory and Abortion', Philosophy and Public Affairs 20 (1991): 223-46 (for a discussion of the circumstances in which Hursthouse argues abortion may be justified, see 236-242); also, 'Discussing Dilemmas', Christian Bioethics 14 (2008): 141-50, where Hursthouse writes, 'One need not share her [Anscombe's] belief that lying is always a sin, nor her belief that God's Providence results in a consequentialism, albeit a subtle one.39 Be that as it may, (5) Aristotelian ethics is non-consequentialist (in the Anscombean sense) precisely because it recognizes there to be exceptionless norms.
+This is certainly more clearly the case in Thomistic Aristotelianism than in Aristotle, but it is clear enough in Aristotle.
+MacIntyre argues that the contemporary obsession with approaching ethics through difficult cases and dilemmas is a result of a failure to recognize the significance of a narrative account of human life as essential to ethical reflection.
+In the four narratives MacIntyre provides in the last chapter of Ethics in the Conflicts of Modernity, one finds the narrative subjects learning from their mistakes as an essential element in their progress towards happiness.
+One must first acknowledge a mistake as a mistake, as a failure in prudence and some one or more of the other virtues, in order to learn from it and move forward.
+When it comes to serious wrongdoing, such mistakes are known to be mistakes because they are in violation of moral absolutes.
+Exceptionless norms establish the parameters for one's life as narrative, much as the rules of grammar set conditions for any novel.

-39 Sanford, Before Virtue, 75-80.

-norms establish the parameters for one's life as narrative, much as the rules of grammar set conditions for any novel.
 Consequentialism betrays fundamental precepts of the natural law, precepts that we know to be true through reflecting on them.
 One way to appreciate that betrayal is to see how it cuts short a life's narrative by rationalizing fundamental errors as unavoidable and justifiable.
 However, growth in the virtues and towards our ultimate good of happiness requires, among other things, honesty about our wrongdoing.